adamfowlerit/msportals.io/about.md

 This site is pretty new at this stage, and we're working on improving things.
 If you have feedback or found a site we don't have listed, visit our [GitHub page](https://github.com/adamfowlerit/msportals.xyz) and let us know there.

+## Q&A

+Q: *Should you trust this site?
+How do you know the links are safe?*

+A: You don't know these links are safe, but going to a single source should be better than Googling/Binging what you're looking for and clicking on of the first results.
+Check - does the link go to microsoft.com or azure.com as the top level domain?
+Am I seeing an Azure AD login page that has customisations specific to my company before entering my credentials?

+Q: *Why does this site exist?*

+A: Because there are so many Microsoft portals, and no single source of truth for them all.
+We probably don't have every single portal, but if you know of once we are missing, please let us know via GitHub - do a pull request if you know how, or just write an issue with the details and we'll sort it out.
+It's easy!

+## Project details and thanks

 Project set up and owned by [Adam Fowler](https://adamfowlerit.com)

 Big thanks to those who have contributed: